chapmanb/bcbb/posts/hg38_validation.md

 Both coordinate conversion methods are a reasonable alternative when full realignment and reanalysis is impractical.
 Validation results with NCBI Remap and CrossMap are comparable to results using fully reanalyzed reference genomes.
-The remaining challenges are in difficult to convert regions which make up ~0.75% of the total variants.
+The remaining challenges are in the last 1% of difficult to convert variants.

 This work is possible thanks to our collaborations with the [Wolfson Wohl Cancer Research Centre](http://www.gla.ac.uk/researchinstitutes/cancersciences/ics/facilities/wwcrc/)